 The competition in your industry or business is something you cannot ignore when optimizing your website for search engines.

-Yes, the more the competition, the longer you need to take your website to the top of SERPs.
+The more the competition, the longer you need to take your website to the top of SERPs.

-So, you have to identify the intensity of competition to rank web pages, channelize your SEO efforts and find more innovative ways to perform better than the other industry players.
+You have to identify the intensity of competition to rank web pages, channelize your SEO efforts and find more innovative ways to perform better than the other industry players.